Skip to Content

 The taste of oysters can depend on the body of water they come from.
 Based on details from the NOAA Fisheries, oysters live in salty or brackish coastal waters.
 That could explain why they sometimes have a slightly salty flavor when you eat them.

 Oysters also have a unique habitat that contributes to their one-of-a-kind flavor of the sea.
-Not only do they feed off algae and clean the shallow area’s water, but they also create beds or reefs that attract other sea organisms such as mussels, barnacles, shrimp, crab, and many types of fish.
+Not only do they feed off algae and clean the shallow area’s water, but they also create beds or reefs that attract other sea organisms such as mussels, barnacles, shrimp, crabs, and many types of fish.

 Oysters are an acquired taste for some, but they are rich in flavor and nutrients that could make eating them worth your while.
 You’ll gain calcium, iron, and protein from dining on your oyster dish.